 This search has even resulted in me creating my own planner pages.
 For a while, I had a series of planner pages on this website for free.
 I was constantly reworking those and updating them.

-My Bullet Journal: Not a New Year’s Resolution
+What is Bullet Journaling: Not a New Year’s Resolution

 This is not a New Year’s thing, where I’m super geeked about some new system I’ve used for all of nine days.
 No. I’ve actually used it for nearly a year now, and for the first time EVER I’ve actually used the planner system every day.
 Faithfully.
 Effectively.
 Yahoo.

-Anyway, this was for the best, as I needed to have a sit down with him to figure out our new vision insurance, seeing as how I’m now one of THOSE people who have a half dozen pairs of dollar store reading glasses hidden all over the house, and so I figure a visit to the eye doc might be in order.
+My husband was home for the day, which was good, as I needed to have a sit down with him to figure out our new vision insurance, seeing as how I’m now one of those people who have a half dozen pairs of dollar store reading glasses hidden all over the house, and so I figure a visit to the eye doc might be in order.
 I pulled out my book and started referring to it for my questions, which caused him to ask what it was.

 What is it?
 It’s my brains, contained in a beautifully bound journal, my love.

 For a good hour, we spent time looking at the essence of my planner system, the Bullet Journal, and how it works for me.
+I showed him what bullet journaling is and how it keeps me organized.
 At first, he laughed (“wow, nine days straight, honey, good for you.”)…and then I pulled out my three 2014 bullet journals to show him it was more like 374 days in a row.
 It’s a miracle, y’all.

 Bullet Journaling Basics